Movies

 Fortunately, it counterbalances that candidly expressed disharmony with an empathetic perspective in which none of its characters is framed as an antagonist; rather, each of them are presented in a way with which we can readily identify, each following a still-unsatisfied longing that draws them all inexorably apart despite the bonds ā tenuous but emotionally genuine ā they have formed with each other.
 To put it in a more politically-centered way, the staunch-but-naive conformity of Lee, in all his patriarchal tunnel vision, does not make him a villainous oppressor any more than the repressed queerness of Muriel and Julius make them idealized champions of freedom; all of them are simply following an inner call, and each can be forgiven ā if not entirely excused ā for the missteps they take in response to it

-Thatās not to say that Minahanās movie doesnāt play into a tried-and-true formula; thereās a kind of āstock characterā familiarity around those in the orbit of the three main characters, leading to an inevitably trope-ish feel to their involvement ā despite the finely layered performances of Calva and Calle, which elevate their roles as lovers to the filmās two queer explorers and allow them both to contribute their own emotional textures ā and occasionally pulls the movie into the territory of melodrama.
+Thatās not to say that Minahanās movie doesnāt play into a tried-and-true formula; thereās a kind of āstock characterā familiarity around those in the orbit of the three main players, leading to an inevitably trope-ish feel to their involvement ā despite the finely layered performances of Calva and Calle, which elevate their roles as lovers to the filmās two queer explorers and allow them both to contribute their own emotional textures ā and occasionally pulls the movie into the territory of melodrama.

 Yet that larger-than-life treatment, far from cheapening āOn Swift Horses,ā is a big part of its stylish appeal.
 Unapologetically lush in its gloriously photographed recreation of saturated 1950s cinema (courtesy of Director of Photography Luc Montpellier), it takes us willingly into its dream landscape of mid-century America ā be it through the golden suburbs of still-uncrowded Southern California or the neon-lit flash of high-rolling Las Vegas, or even the macabre (but historically accurate) depiction of nuclear-age thrill-seekers convening for a party in the Nevada desert to watch an atom bomb detonate just a few short miles away.
 Itās a world remembered by most of us now only through the memories and artifacts of a former generation, rendered with an artful blend of romance and irony, and inhabited by people in whom we can see ourselves reflected while marveling at their beauty and charisma.